Kong/docs.konghq.com/app/_hub/kong-inc/datadog-tracing/_index.md

 version: 0.1.0
 desc: Integrate Kong with the Datadog APM Platform
 description: |
-  This plugin integrates Kong with the Datadog APM platform so that proxy requests handled by Kong can be identified and analyzed in Datadog.
-The plugin reports request and response timestamps and error information to the Datadog platform to be analyzed in the Datadog flow map and correlated with other systems participating in handling application API requests.
+  This plugin integrates Kong with the Datadog Application Performance Monitoring (APM) platform so that proxy requests handled by Kong can be identified and analyzed in Datadog.
+This plugin reports request and response timestamps and error information to the Datadog platform, to be analyzed using Datadog's Request Flow Map, and also correlated with other systems handling API requests.
 type: plugin
 categories:
   - analytics-monitoring